Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 - State-chartered banks

 Additionally, ChexSystems runs your report upon your request.
 Cases where you might initiate a ChexSystems report to be opened would include a written instruction or a business transaction (all transactions must be initiated by you), if you’re filing for child support or if it is subpoenaed by a court order or federal grand jury.
-You’re also entitled to a free annual credit report from nationwide CRAs, including ChexSystems (more details on that later).
+You’re also entitled to a free copy of your ChexSystems report every 12 months, if you would like to review the information they have on you and ensure its accuracy.

 However, keep in mind that if your employer or other (nonfinancial) organizations want access to your ChexSystems report, you have the right to give your consent or decline under the FCRA.

-There are several types of banking activity that could cause your ChexSystems report to have negative records.
+There are several types of banking activities that could cause your ChexSystems report to have negative records.
 They are:

-- Having several overdrafts reported in a short period of time
+- Having multiple overdrafts reported in a short period of time

 - Falsifying information on your bank account